nopara73/ForeverAloneProgramming/README.md

 Project Development Roadmap for Freelancers

 ##Motivation
-I had been struggling to find any lean software development methodology that can work for small teams.
+I had been struggling to find any lean software development methodology that can work for solo programmers.
 Whenever I researched the topic it was not uncommon to find testimonies like ["I held a progress meeting with myself over a one-man burn down chart every morning"](http://programmers.stackexchange.com/questions/59713/best-development-methodology-for-one-person).

 |Quote|